-When conversations turn to exercise they’re often framed in rigid, prescriptive ways: Move more.
+When we think about exercise it is often framed in rigid, punishing ways: Move more.
 Push harder.
 Be disciplined.
-For many people, especially those who have experienced challenges with mental health, this messaging isn’t just unhelpful, it can be harmful.
+For many people, especially those who have experienced challenges with mental health, this messaging isn’t just unhelpful but it can be harmful.

 Movement can be a powerful support for mental health.
 But it is important it is approached with choice, flexibility, safety, and respect for the body.
-When movement becomes compulsive, punitive, or disconnected from internal cues, it stops being supportive and can reinforce distress.
+When movement becomes compulsive, punitive, or disconnected from internal cues it stops being supportive.

-When it comes to movement and Mental Health it can be helpful to ask: How can movement help us feel safer, more connected, and more at home in our bodies?
+When it comes to movement and our mental health it can be helpful to consider how movement can help us feel safer, more connected, and more at home in our bodies.

 How Movement Impacts Mental Health (Beyond “Endorphins”)